 - A Song of Ice and Fire:

-- 13 year old Joffrey Baratheon, the Worst of His Name, King of the Vandals and the Rippers and the Worst Men, who was very nearly the Trope Namer, whose picture adorns the Royal Brat page.
+- 13-year-old Joffrey Baratheon, the Worst of His Name, King of the Vandals and the Rippers and the Worst Men, the reason this trope was nearly called "The Joffrey", and the one whose portrait now adorns this page.
 He starts out as "merely" a spoiled and arrogant brat, but later reveals himself to be a thorough psychopath through and through.
 He was like this since childhood.
 He once was told that a pregnant cat had kittens inside her, so he killed the cat and proudly presented the kitten fetuses to his father.
 His father, Robert Baratheon, beat the shit out him for it, but his mother didn't really give a fuck, implying that his behavior was encouraged by her (in the show, Cersei gets Character Development by admitting to Tyrion that she has always tried to control her son but is unsuccessful and has basically just given up even trying).
 Joffrey also tried to have Bran killed in his sleep when he overheard his father drunkenly saying Bran would be better off dead, as an attempt to impress his father.
 Thankfully, his siblings Tommen and Myrcella didn't take after him.

-- He came by it honestly: flashbacks to Cersei as a child show that she was one herself.
-Which probably explains why she saw absolutely no problem with the show-and-tell project her son produced.
-It's implied that, even before the tender age of 13, she'd thrown her friend down a well to die or at least watched her die, had already enjoyed watching servants get whipped in punishment for various transgressions (some of which may have been imagined) and had enjoyed physically bullying Tyrion at every chance she got and all this all while already practising her charming way with words — as well as having instigated the sexual experiments with Jaime in a manner which may even have had a little coercion involved, at first.
-What a pleasant little girl who grew up to be... well... a Psychpathic Womanchild.
+- Flashbacks to Cersei as a child show that she was one herself when around his age.
+Which probably explains why she saw absolutely no problem with the show-and-tell project her son produced, later.
+It's implied that, even before the tender age of 13, she'd thrown her friend down a well to die (or had at least watched her die), had already enjoyed watching servants get whipped in punishment for various transgressions (some of which may have been imagined) and had enjoyed physically bullying Tyrion at every chance she got and all this while already practising her charming way with words.
+She may well have instigated the sexual experiments with Jaime in a manner which may even have had a little coercion involved, at first.
+What a pleasant little girl who grew up to be... well... a Psychopathic Womanchild and Queen and Queen Regent spawning a little hellion like Joffrey.

 - Lord Robert Arryn is a marginal example.
 He is an extremely young, sickly (he's implied to be epileptic) and sheltered boy with a particular interest in watching people "fly" by being thrown off a cliff.
 However he doesn't really understand the consequences of his actions, being 6 years old, and doesn't seem to be knowingly malicious.

-- Viserys Targaryen is the rightful heir to the Iron Throne, living in exile.
+- Viserys Targaryen is the rightful heir to the Iron Throne (and, don't you dare suggest otherwise within his hearing), living in exile.
 Like Joffrey, he is cruel and vindictive, treating everyone around him like his subjects, regardless of the fact that he's 1) in Essos, where his title is meaningless, and 2) dependent entirely on their goodwill for his survival.
 The Dothraki call him the "cart king" for his insistence on being carried around in a litter.
 He doesn't realize that he's being insulted, because in Dothraki culture carts are only used by the elderly and infirm, who are unable to ride a horse.

 - In Graham McNeill's Warhammer 40,000 Horus Heresy novel False Gods, Petronella Vivar shamelessly uses her connections to get herself appointed as Horus's remembrancer, and is relentlessly demanding of her servants; in particular, she recounts with no shame that Maggard's vocal chords have been destroyed to prevent him speaking in an unfitting manner before her, exploits Maggard as a Sex Slave, and when Maggard's defense of her wins him the respect of soldiers, is bitterly resentful and regards it as inappropriate.